laravel/sail/README.md

 ## Contributing

-Thank you for considering contributing to Breeze!
+Thank you for considering contributing to Sail!
 You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ## Code of Conduct